 ||Low blood sugar, which can cause heart palpitations, shakiness, perspiration, confusion and seizures.

 ||Because this hormone suppresses production of a variety of other hormones, symptoms are non-specific.
 They include diabetes, gallstones, weight loss, diarrhea, excess fat in the stools, nausea and vomiting.

 |vasoactive intestinal peptide (VIP)

-Nonfunctional islet cell tumors do not overproduce pancreatic hormones.
+Nonfunctional pancreatic neuroendocrine tumors do not cause the pancreas to overproduce hormones.
 They are generally detected because of pain or jaundice caused by the large tumor size.